ferrucc-io/ferruccio/content/posts/vc-is-urss.md

 ### URSS

 After this financing operation the *State* doesn't check their investment too much.
-They just follow the *Public Commisar* for announcements, but not really understanding what the *startup* is really about they set a time frame for the investment to generate "returns" or become an *example for the country* in case of success.
+They just follow the *Public Commisar* for announcements, but not really understanding what the *factory* is really about they set a time frame for the investment to generate "returns" or become an *example for the country* in case of success.

 ### VC

-There is no valutation for the techonlogical value of a project, not even of it's feasability.
+There is no evalutation of the technological value of a project, not even of its feasability.
-Theranos, for example promised something that anyone that has spent 5 minutes in *medical research* a lab would find impossible.
+*Theranos,* for example promised something that anyone that has spent 5 minutes in *medical research* lab would find impossible.
 The results were fake.
 But no one really experimented the technology with indipendent scientists BEFORE investing.
 And also when researchers talked, they were ignored.

 ### URSS

-There is no valutation for the techonlogical value of a project, not even of it's feasability.
+There is no evalutation of the technological value of a project, not even of its feasability.
-Lysenko, for example promised something that anyone that has spent 5 minutes in a *agrarian biology* lab would find impossible.
+*Lysenko,* for example promised something that anyone that has spent 5 minutes in a *agrarian biology* lab would find impossible.
 The results were fake.
 But no one really experimented the technology with indipendent scientists BEFORE investing.
 And also when researchers talked, they were ignored.

 ### VC